Cloudy and cool again today

-Elmira, N.Y.
-(WETM) – Another cold and cloudy day.
+Binghamton, N.Y.
+(WIVT) – Another cold and cloudy day.
 When do we warm up and see some sunshine return?
 Details below:

 TODAY: